ryuji0123/statistics_demo/README.md

 ```

 ## Visualize distributions
-In this section, you can visualize and save distirbution figures.
+In this section, you can visualize and save distribution figures.
 #### Supported distributions
 |Distribution type|Function type|
 |:---|:---|